csimmend/Asynch_3d/README.txt

 1. Overview
 ==============================================================================

-This is the release of the Asynch_3d.
-This kernel is an attempt at establishing a small but meaningful benchmark for notification based 1-sided communication.
+This is the release of the Asynch_3d proxy.
+This kernel is an attempt at establishing a small but meaningful proxy/benchmark for notification based 1-sided communication.

 The kernel calculates a recursive stencil via pipelined parallelism.
 While